Miriam Cates

-Miriam Joy Cates (born 23 August 1982) is a British former politician who was the Conservative Member of Parliament (MP) for Penistone and Stocksbridge from 2019 to 2024.
+Miriam Joy Cates (born 23 August 1982) is a British television host and former politician who was the Conservative Member of Parliament (MP) for Penistone and Stocksbridge from 2019 to 2024.

 Early life and education

 Miriam Cates was born on 23 August 1982 in Sheffield, South Yorkshire.
 She grew up in a Christian family and has two younger brothers.
 Her father was a general practitioner, while her mother, who had a maths degree, was a stay at home mum.
 Although her parents had no particular interest in politics, Cates was drawn to the field at an early age, including listening to the Today programme on the radio from the age of 11.
 Her keen interest in politics led her to also become a young fan of The Westminster Hour.

 Whilst at primary school, she was "raised with rhymes about how much people hated Margaret Thatcher."
 She then attended a comprehensive school, where she was a straight-A student.
 She reports that the "Leftist" ethic of her school turned her towards conservative ideas.
 Initially, she intended to become a concert pianist.

 Cates went on to study Natural Sciences at Christ's College, Cambridge, where she earned a degree in genetics.
 She went on to obtain a Postgraduate Certificate in Education from Sheffield Hallam University, and worked as a biology teacher at Tapton School in Sheffield.